Climate Change Countermeasures

 Disclosing Information Based on TCFD Recommendations

-Support for TCFD Recommendations
+Support for TCFD recommendations

 Many corporate stakeholders, particularly investors, are aware that climate change poses systemic risks to the financial performance of companies today, and therefore, they expect companies to disclose information concerning climate related risks and opportunities.
 In response to this trend, Heiwa Real Estate announced its support for the recommendations of the Task Force on Climate-related Financial Disclosures* (TCFD) in December 2021.